And you just won…nothing.

 Remember, many other designers will be competing and most of them will not win.
 Even if you are very good, the odds are against you winning.
 If the design contest is disreputable (more on that later), there may not even be a contest winner.

 And some contests are really spec work in disguise.
-The AIGA Position on Spec Work makes it clear that doing design work on spec is risky.
+Doing design work on spec is risky.

 If you desperately need the prize money from a contest, you’d be better off spending the time you would have spent on a design contest entry on marketing your business instead.